Program

 Speaker, Affiliation Presentation Title

-Ralph Ward, Cumberland Valley Analytical Services Determining dry matter in forages and feedstuffs
+Ralph Ward, Cumberland Valley Analytical Services Forage and feed laboratory focus to support industry advancement.

 David McIntosh, NIRS Consortium Use of near-infrared reflectance spectroscopy (NIRS) to predict nutrient composition and digestibility of feed